 Oleksandr Pavlyk (Intel Corporation) and Olivier Grisel (INRIA)

-DAAL’s performance comes from efficient use of multiple CPU cores, cache-friendly blocking, and effective use of processor instruction sets.
+oneDAL’s (previously known as DAAL, or Data Analytics Acceleration Library) performance comes from efficient use of multiple CPU cores, cache-friendly blocking, and effective use of processor instruction sets.
 It is tuned to run best on Intel processors.
 Improved scikit-learn performance benefits users in shortened model development iteration cycles and reduced cost of training.
 Improved software engineering in the library also results in a smaller memory footprint, which allows users to tackle larger machine learning problems with their existing hardware.

 n_jobs=-1.
 The scikit-learn user needs to know the algorithm details to use the

 n_jobs setting to improve performance for some functions (e.g., using a non-default value of

 LogisticRegression is detrimental to performance).
 Scikit-learn developers are working to improve the user experience.

 Running the accelerated scikit-learn sequentially shows that many algorithms in the base scikit-learn have room for performance improvement, notably training and inference of